-Health regions have reported seven full time vacancies and two part time vacancies.
+Health regions have reported seven full time vacancies and eight part time vacancies.

-Some health regions have reported that recruiting Occupational Therapists has not been an issue while other regions report that filling vacancies takes longer than what is normally considered acceptable.
+As reported in previous reviews, some health regions have stated that recruiting Occupational Therapists has not been an issue while other regions report that filling vacancies takes longer than what is normally considered acceptable.